 One of the best ways to keep informed to what is happening at St Elizabeth’s is to read the newsletter each fortnight.
 Many people contribute to this newsletter and as a result, it should answer many questions you may have.

-Please familiarise yourself with your child’s Student Planner.
-This organiser serves many functions:
+Please familiarise yourself with your child’s Student Diary.
+This diary serves many functions:

-‘The Elizabethan’ is sent via email every Tuesday and deals with current happenings at the school.
+‘The Elizabethan’ is sent via email each fortnight on a Tuesday afternoon and covers current happenings at the school.

 Reporting is the process of communicating timely and accurate information about students’ demonstrations of learning outcomes.
 Its main purpose is to acknowledge and support student learning.
 Reporting may be formal or informal.
 Report Cards are issued at the end of each semester.
 These have been designed to meet government regulations in regard to reporting.
-As a written report cannot give a complete picture of the whole child, parents are also invited to take part in formal Parent - Teacher interviews which are held towards the end of Term 1.
+As a written report cannot give a complete picture of the whole child, parents are also invited to take part in formal Parent - Teacher interviews which are offered towards the end of Term 1 and Term 3.
 This provides an opportunity to work hand in hand with the class teacher for the benefit of the child.

-Teachers schedule Parent Teacher Dialogues at the end of Term 1 or early in Term 2.
+Teachers schedule Parent Teacher Dialogues at the end of Term 1 and these are offered again in Term 3.
 This provides a good opportunity for teachers to discuss each child’s progress with their parents and for both parties to share any concerns they may have.
 Parents are welcome to discuss their child’s progress with the class teacher at any stage of the year.
-We recommend that you make an appointment to ensure teacher availability and that you brief the teacher of your queries before the interview.
+We recommend that you make an appointment to ensure teacher availability and that you brief the teacher of your queries before your meeting.